 Decluttering is the initial and most crucial step in cleaning and organizing your kitchen pantry.

 1. Remove everything from the pantry.
-Emptying your pantry will help you see and decide what items you want to keep, donate, or throw away.
+Emptying your pantry will help you see and decide which items you want to keep, donate, or discard.

 2. Check expiration dates on food items and discard expired foods that are no longer safe.